Law and Disability Conference

 The Law and Disability Conference is held each year at the New Jersey Law Center and is cosponsored with the Community Health Law Project.

-This free, half-day, informative event addresses issues related to the disabled community and their caregivers.
+This free and informative event addresses issues related to the disabled community and their caregivers.

 MODERATOR